mi-m1/Compositionality/README.md

 Our research scope:
 * which layer stores compositionality information best
-* check if compositionality information is in the norm (magnitude) since cosine similarity nullifies information stored in the vector norm.
+* check if compositionality information is in the norm (magnitude) since cosine similarity ignores the information stored in the vector norm.

 Results potentially could verify findings of Klubicka, Kelleher (2022).